Zilliqa/zilliqa-js/README.md

 **Returns**

-`String` - the public key of the input private key
+`Buffer` - the public key of the input private key

 **Usage**